 May 2010: President Obama approves $205 million for Iron Dome production.[xiii]

 July 2008: Tamir missile has first successful tests.

-February 2007: Iron Dome project begins to defend against the short-range rocket threat.
+February 2007: Iron Dome project selected to provide a future defense against the short-range rocket threat.

 July 2006: 4,000 Hezbollah rockets fired into Israel during Second Lebanon War, killing dozens of civilians.[xiv]